Jane Harris (Neighbours): Departure and cameo appearance

 In 1989, Jones decided to quit the serial in order to pursue other projects.
 Jones' contract had been up for renewal but she chose not to proceed.
 Jones told Chrissie Camp (TV Week) that three years on a soap opera was long enough and the right time to leave.
 Jones filmed her final scenes with Neighbours in July that year.
-Camp revealed that Jane's exit storyline would see her receiving bad news about Nell's health and performing a "mercy dash overseas".
-But her fiancé Des pleads with her not to leave.
+Camp revealed that Jane's exit storyline would see her receiving bad news about Nell's health and performing a "mercy dash overseas", though her fiancé Des pleads with her not to leave.
 She leaves regardless of Des' request and their wedding plans are put on hold.
 Camp added that Jane's departure comes as a "total shock" to the other residents of Ramsay Street.
 Jane departed during the episode broadcast on 4 September 1989.

 In 2005, it was confirmed that Jones had reprised her role to join the many ex-cast members returning for the show's 20th anniversary episode "Friends for Twenty Years".